sgjava/java-periphery/README.md

 previous LTS release is end of life September 2023.
 I'm only moving forward with Java.
 You can always create a fork and make a Java 8 or Java 11 version of Java Periphery.
-* Why Zulu OpenJDK?
+* Why Liberica Standard JDK?
 Because it's easy to download without all the crap Oracle puts you through.
 You can always use another JDK 17 vendor, but you will have to do that manually.

 ## Project comparison
 In general it's nice to have a library of devices, but most libraries then have